Mabdillahi88/sciencequiz2/README.md

 ## User Stories

 1. I want the game's rules to be simple to grasp.
-2. I desire to input my name and have it shown on the gaming screen.
-3. I want to be able to play the game using both the keyboard and the mouse.
+2. I want to be able to play the game using the keyboard
-4. I need to be able to observe the letters I've correctly predicted so far and how many more rounds I
+3. I need to be able to observe the letters I've correctly predicted so far and how many more rounds I
    have to guess.
-5. I want to know how I fared after identifying the sentence.
+4. I want to know how I fared after identifying the sentence.
-6. I want to see the word that I attempted to guess.
+5. I want to see the word that I attempted to guess.
-7. I want to be capable to use desktop, tablet, and mobile devices to play the game.
+6. I want to be capable to use desktop, tablet, and mobile devices to play the game.
-8. I want to be able to communicate with the developer
+7. I want to be able to communicate with the developer
-9. I want confirmation that my message was sent.
+8. I want confirmation that my message was sent.

 ### Site Owner

-10. I want the game to be simple for the user to grasp.
+9. I want the game to be simple for the user to grasp.
-11. I expect optimal responsiveness in my game.
+10. I expect optimal responsiveness in my game.
-12. If a user types in a URL that is invalid, I want them to land on a 404 error page instead of having
+11. If a user types in a URL that is invalid, I want them to land on a 404 error page instead of having
     to utilize their browser's back button.
-13. I desire that users be able to get in touch with me and offer their comments.
+12. I desire that users be able to get in touch with me and offer their comments.

 ## Design